gcc-robotics/robot-motion-planning-labs/_posts/2014-06-27-lab5-kinect-color-thresholding-and-tracking.md

 ### Drawing on Top of an Image ###

 OpenCV also allows users to manipulate images by drawing shapes on them.
-We will be completing the blob finding part of the program by creating a box around the largest contour area found by thresholding, and a circle at its center.
+We will be completing the object detection part of the program by drawing a circle and pixel coordinate text at the center of the objects detected.

+We also want to draw a box around the largest contour area found by thresholding, and a circle at its center.

-This occurs in the function find_biggest_region.
+This occurs in the function find_biggest_region function.
-This function's first four lines uses the OpenCV library to find all of the closed contours of self.threshed_image The check if len(contours)>0: simply asks if there were any contours at all Then, the code finds the largest contour by area
+Here we use OpenCV library functionsto find all of the closed contours of the thresholded image.
+The line that checks if len(contours)>0, simply asks if there were any contours at all.
+Then, the code finds the largest contour by area
-At the moment, it draws a red box using cv.PolyLine at the vertices (42,42),(42,100),(100,100),(100,42) and a yellow circle at (42,42) with cv.Circle
+At the moment, it draws a red box using cv.PolyLine at the vertices (42,42),(42,100),(100,100),(100,42) and a yellow circle at (42,42) with circle.

 Remember that the coordinate system has (0, 0) at the top left corner of the image!

 Change the code so that it draws the bounding box around the largest found foreground region and draws the circle at the center of that bounding box.
 Note that you already have the data you need (it's in br, short for "bounding rectangle"), but you'll want to examine that (by printing it out as it changes) in order to extract the information needed to add the drawing.
 The bounding rectangle br is a list with four components: the upper-left vertex's x-coordinate